omega8cc/boa/docs/BUILDTESTS.md

 passes.

 A deliberate same-name rebuild names what it overwrites:
-`staticbuild -O distribute <platform> ...` overwrites only those platforms' published tarballs, logs both lock hashes, marks the row `OVERWRITTEN`, and warns that the boxes which already fetched them keep the old bytes; any other changed tarball in the day dir follows the rule above. `-O` without names, names without `-O`, a name not in the day dir and `-O` with any other action are refused before anything is copied.
+`staticbuild -O distribute <name> ...` publishes only the named platforms and overwrites their published tarballs, logs both lock hashes, marks the row `OVERWRITTEN`, and warns that the boxes which already fetched them keep the old bytes;
+nothing else in the day dir is copied. `-O` without names, a name that matches nothing in the day dir and `-O` with any other action are refused before anything is copied.

 The
 Backdrop, Grav and Textpattern tarballs carry no lock and are copied as before, as are the dev-extension and contrib shelves.
-Every copy onto a shelf takes only a plain file from the day dir (never a symlink or a FIFO) and replaces the destination rather than writing through a symlink already there.
+Every copy onto a shelf takes only a plain file from the day dir (never a symlink or a FIFO), copies it under a temporary name and renames it over the destination, so a copy that fails part-way never leaves a truncated tarball under the published name and a symlink already there is replaced, never written through.

+The Backdrop, Grav and Textpattern stamps go out last, and only when the run put everything before them on the shelf, the compat tarball included (the releases that fetch it take the stamp as its version); otherwise the platform's row says `stamp held`.
+A temporary file left by a run that was killed mid-copy is removed by the next run.

 ## What it builds (example run; versions are derived per build)